Recommended Sodium Intake

 Cut back on convenience foods and prepackaged or frozen meals.
 They’re salt central.
 Again, read the labels.

-Try to avoid fast food, but if you decide to indulge on occasion, look at the nutritional information posted inside the restaurant.
-You can make better choices by checking that out before ordering.
+Try to avoid fast food, but if you decide to indulge on occasion, look at the nutritional information posted inside the restaurant or on their website.

 WAY TO THRIVE